coreos/docs/os/other-settings.md

 ## Adding custom kernel boot options

-The CoreOS bootloader parses the configuration file `/usr/share/oem/grub.cfg`, where custom kernel boot options may be set.
+The Container Linux bootloader parses the configuration file `/usr/share/oem/grub.cfg`, where custom kernel boot options may be set.

-### Enable CoreOS autologin
+### Enable CoreOS Container Linux autologin

 To login without a password on every boot, edit `/usr/share/oem/grub.cfg` to add the line: